pharantes/youtube-app/README.md

+# To do:
+  fix search limit, currently getting only 5 videos

 # Playground v1.0.0

 This small app is a YouTube filter that allows parents to smartly create playlists for children, save and play them with some restrictions.